#ScottDisick Feels Betrayed By #KourtneyKardashian, Claims She Gets His Hopes Up Of Getting Back Together

 True enough, when Scott was caught with another woman, the Kardashian family gave him a taste of their wrath as seen in a preview clip for Sunday’s episode of Keeping Up With The Kardashians.

-In the clip, Disick joined Kourtney, Kim, Khloe, Kris Jenner and Cory Gamble at dinner during their vacation in Costa Rica.
+In the clip, Disick joined Kourtney, Kim, Khloe, Kris Jenner, and Cory Gamble at dinner during their vacation in Costa Rica.
 Little did he know that the family knew about the woman, Chelsea, that he brought with him during the family trip.

 It can be recalled that during their trip in Dubai, Kim caught Scott hiding a “tramp” inside his hotel bathroom.
-Apparently, when Scott knew about Kourtney’s new man, he quickly jumped back to his old partying habits.
+Apparently, when Scott learned about Kourtney’s new man, he quickly jumped back to his old partying habits.

-“Something is up,” Kim said in the clip.
 “Scott is like pacing and something came over me that I was like, ‘He has a f–king girl hiding somewhere and we’re gonna find her.'”

 Sure enough, after searching the room, Kim caught a woman hiding inside one of the bathrooms.